NguyenThanhTan/viz_tools/README.md

 ## Usage

+### Open the app
 Fire up either app by: \
 ```panel serve overlay_data_on_video_1.ipynb``` or \
 ```panel serve overlay_data_on_video_2.ipynb```

 Then open http://localhost:5006/overlay_data_on_video_2 or http://localhost:5006/overlay_data_on_video_1.
 Initially, if the terminal print out error, it's expected because no files have been given to the app yet.
 Continue with the app to select appropriate files.

+### Input necessary files
 Two apps will have Input widgets asking annotation file
 - First app it's *.csv
 - Second app it's *.txt

-- Then, based on information from annotation file, possible labels will appear in the Multi-select widgets below Input widgets.
+Then, based on information from annotation file, possible labels will appear in the Multi-select widgets below Input widgets.
+Select labels you want to render.

-- Output video can be determined by Grid column widget - select #columns, then #rows will be inferred based on how many labels you identify in Multi-select widget (and #columns).
+Output video layout can be determined by Grid column widget.
+Select #columns, then #rows will be inferred based on how many labels you identify in Multi-select widget (and #columns).

-- Then select input video and fill in output video path (.avi).
+Then select input video and fill in output video path (.avi).

+### Render preview and video
-- Click Render preview to see a frame from the to-be-rendered video.
+Click Render preview to see a frame from the to-be-rendered video.
 Change Multi-select widget or Grid column widget and render preview again if you want to change how the video should look.

-- When the preview looks good, you can specify sampling rate and click Draw to render the full video.
+Once the preview looks good, you can specify sampling rate and click Draw to render the full video.
 Default sampling rate is the sampling rate from the input video, if you lower this number, the rendering process will run faster.

+## Examples

 ### First app